supercollider/supercollider.github.io/contributing/index.md

     # add and commit your changes
     git push origin topic/my-great-improvement

-Your changes are at the "topic/my-great-improvement" branch on your fork of SuperCollider.
+Your changes are at the `topic/my-great-improvement` branch on your fork of SuperCollider.
 Now point your browser to your SuperCollider fork and file a PR.
-(The "topic/" prefix is a Git convention used to mark a "topic branch," which is a branch created for short-term development use.
+(The `topic/` prefix is a Git convention used to mark a topic branch, which is a branch created for short-term development use.
 It helps organize the list of branches in your fork, but it's also fine to leave it out.)

 Here are some important guidelines for making pull requests: